-Surely you’ve already heard about tomatoes, and you’ve definitely already been corrected at a young age for mistaking a tomato for a vegetable, when it is in fact a fruit!
-But perhaps you didn’t know that there are thousands of different tomato species and different tomato cultivar types as well.
+You’ve probably been corrected at a young age for describing a tomato as a vegetable, when it is in fact a fruit, but perhaps you didn’t know that there are thousands of different tomato varieties and cultivars, as well.

 One size certainly does not fit all when it comes to tomatoes.
-You’ll want a specific type of tomato depending on the dish you’re attempting to make!
-Through this article we’re going to go through 40 of the most popular types of tomatoes, how to care for them, and some general info about these amazing fruiting plants.
+You’ll want a specific type of tomato depending on the dish you’re attempting to make.
+Below we go through 40 of the most popular types of tomatoes, how to care for them and some general information about these amazing fruiting plants.

 Some Quick Tomato Facts

-There are around 10,000 varieties of tomatoes all over the world that can be a wide range of colors, from pink to purple, yellow to white, and sometimes even as dark as black.
-There are tomatoes that can be striped or spotted as well.
+There are around 10,000 varieties of tomatoes all over the world that are displayed in a wide range of colors, from pink to purple, yellow to white, and sometimes even as dark as black.
+There are tomatoes that are striped or spotted, as well.

 Tomatoes have been cultivated by humans for centuries.
-They are incredibly valuable fruit to past markets and current markets.
-Though tomatoes have been bred extensively, there are still some unique heirloom varieties that always turn heads at farmers markets.
+Though tomatoes have been bred extensively, there are still some unique heirloom varieties that always turn heads at farmers’ markets.

-Tomatoes are very popular in the Mediterranean cuisine and make their star appearances on the pizzas and in pasta sauces.
-The first tomato that arrived in Europe was yellow and referred to as pomo d’oro or the “golden apple.”
+Tomatoes are very popular in Mediterranean cuisine and make their star appearances on pizzas and in pasta sauces.
+The first tomato that arrived in Europe was yellow and referred to as pomo d’oro or the ‘golden apple.’

-In Spain, one of the most popular summer festivals is La Tomatina tomato fight in Buñol near Valencia where about 110,000 kgs of tomatoes are brought into the city simply for the purpose of having a giant tomato fight.
+In Spain, one of the most popular summer festivals is the La Tomatina tomato fight in Buñol, near Valencia, where about 110,000 kilograms of tomatoes are brought into the city simply for the purpose of having a giant tomato fight.
 This happens every year on the last Wednesday of August.

 What is a Tomato Plant?